 Sources tell Woike that Doncic expressed his desire to management to add a “rim-running center, shooting help and defensive support.”
 They responded by signing free agents Deandre Ayton and Jake LaRavia, with Marcus Smart about to join them once he clears waivers following a buyout with the Wizards.
 Woike’s sources say that Doncic reached out to Ayton and Smart and convinced them to come to L.A.

 Woike adds that the Lakers posted an interview on Saturday where Doncic says he wants to be known as “the guy that brought championships to the city.”
-While details of the extension still have to be worked out, it seems increasingly likely that Doncic will have a new deal in place before the start of the season.
+While details of an extension still have to be worked out, it seems increasingly likely that Doncic will have a new deal in place before the start of the season.

 There’s more from the Pacific Division: